The current version of Sync-One2 firmware is v2.2.3.

 Released 12 September 2018

 Fix the video calibration and detection algorithm to correct performance in low light facilities, e.g. post production facility with large projection based final display.
-Thanks to an impressive Dolby ATMOS Post Production facility in London for your help with testing, you know who you are, and HHB.
+Thanks to Goldcrest in Soho, London, for access to their Dolby ATMOS Post Production facility to help with testing, and HHB.

 Internal release for field testing.

 The firmware version number is broken down into three sections of...

 A major version is accompanied by significant new features and/or a change in the underlying hardware.

 A minor version adds new features, either as part of the development plan or a customer requested feature.